Light and fluffy Dairy and Gluten Free Yeast Free Bread Rolls… Yes. Really! Super-easy recipe to make perfect little dinner rolls.

 - You will need a non-stick 12 hole muffin pan (and maybe a spare tin for any remaining batter), which should not require any greasing, unless it has lost its non-stickness.

 - Pre-heat the oven to 180 C/ 350 F/Gas 4.

 - Weigh and mix together all the dry ingredients, making sure they are fully broken down and well-combined.
 Set aside.
 (TIP: Weigh into an airtight container and shake vigorously).

 - Measure all the wet ingredients into a large mixing bowl and whisk together until completely amalgamated and airy.

-- Add the dry ingredients and fold into the wet mixture until you have a sticky thick batter.
-Do not over mix.
+- Add the dry ingredients to the bowl and gently fold into the wet mixture until you have a sticky thick batter.
+Be careful not to over mix.

 - Bake straight away for 20 to 25 minutes, until a knife inserted into the centre comes out clean.

-- Remove from the oven and use a silicone spatula to slide and release each muffin if there is any sticking.
+- Remove from the oven and use a small silicone spatula or flat knife to slide and release each muffin from the tin.